 At the time I knew these couples, they had been together for at least five years, some well over ten, and going strong.
 Between each couple was a strong understanding of each other, unspeakable camaraderie, open communication, and a deep respect for each other.
 Between each couple lay compatibility like I had never seen before between two individuals.

 While none of the couples spoke of marriage nor had immediate marriage plans except for one (this was especially so in Europe where marriage has little significance), these couples had some of the most conscious relationships I had seen before, including of married couples I know.
 It made me question the significance of marriage in a relationship.

 It made me wonder: Beyond providing a stigma-free environment to raise a kid (this part I fully get), does marriage actually forward a relationship?
 Is it a milestone every citizen should work towards?
 Is it a natural milestone every couple should strive for?
 Will it guarantee a “happily ever after”?
-(Of course there is never a guarantee for anything, but still…?
-Sme rhetorical questions to ponder over.)
+Of course there is never a guarantee for anything, but still…?
+Some questions to ponder over.